CHERRY CREEK VISTA PARK & RECREATION DISTRICT

 Cherry Creek Vista Parks & Recreation District owns and maintains six tennis courts, a swimming pool, five parks, and four playgrounds.
 The District also maintains 2.6 miles of county rights-of-way along Havana Street, Orchard Road, and portions of Cherry Creek Drive.
 The District also maintains the adjacent brick privacy fence along those same rights-of-way.

-Notice of Special Board Meeting August 5, 2020
+Notice of Regular Board Meeting September 17, 2020

-Please join use for a special board meeting via virtual zoom link.
-Meeting credentials can be found below.
+Please join use for a regular board meeting via virtual Zoom meeting.

 Prairie Vista Park

-The goats will be back this weekend (July 17-19) at Prairie Vista Park!
+The goats will be back July 17-19 at Prairie Vista Park!
 Donny from Goat Green will be bringing the goats back to the park for their annual grass mow and fertilization.